wilsonmar/wilsonmar.github.io/_posts/2022-06-27-hashicups.md

 {% include whatever.html %}

+"HashiCups" is the demo app used across several products from HashiCorp.

 HashiCups is not a "bare bones" toy app.
 Unlike many others, HashiCups comes with configuration settings for installing in several clouds running with Kubernetes, Gateways, and other production-grade infrastructure.

 That's because HashiCorp created it and actively maintains it as the base for testing, demos, training, observability instrumentation (logging, monintoring, tracing), and performance benchmarks of HashiCorp's industry-grade Terraform, Vault, Consul, Nomad, Waypoint, Packer, Vagrant, and others used by many Global 2000 enterprises around the world.